Slookeur/atomes/ADDING_NEW_ANALYSIS.md

   gchar * PACKAGE_IDC = NULL;
   ```

-  2. Edit the file `src.global.h' to make the information available in other parts of the code:
+  2. Edit the file `src.global.h` to make the information available in other parts of the code:

     - Define 'IDC' a new, and unique, 3 characters variable, associated to the new calculation ID number:
   ```
   #define IDC 10